KCErb/fruit-robot/tutorials/android/first_app/programmatic-ui.md

 One of the main differences between what I present in this lesson and what you'll see in those tutorials is that I make absolutely no use of XML (yay!).
-This is sorta frowned on in the Android community because XML is Android's way of enforcing an [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) approach (*do* read that Wikipedia article if you've never heard of MVC before).
+This is sorta frowned on in the Android community because XML is Android's way of enforcing an [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) approach to app development (*do* read that Wikipedia article if you've never heard of MVC before).

-As a new Rubyist I've essentially learned two things by osmosis from the community:
+As a new Rubyist, I've essentially learned two things by osmosis from the community:

 1. `puts 'Hello World'`
 2. XML is bad.
 Bad!
 Don't touch it.
 It is bad.